-It is clear that 'transmitting data electronically' constitutes a publication.
-Uploading and downloading material to and from webpages is sufficient.74 Thus, if D makes articles of an obscene nature available via a website there is a publication.
-D will also be held to have 'shown' obscene material by providing others with a password to access such material.75
+obscene nature available via a website there is a publication.
+D will also be held to have 'shown' obscene material by providing others with a password to access such material.76

-The publication of material on the internet raises a difficult jurisdictional question which was, it is submitted, not adequately addressed in Perrin.
-76 In that case, D had published material on a website in the United States which depicted coprophilia and coprophagia.
+The publication of material on the internet raises a difficult jurisdictional question which was, it is submitted, not adequately addressed in Perrin.77 In that case, D had published material on a website in the United States which depicted coprophilia and coprophagia.
 X, a police officer, had accessed the site in England and viewed a 'preview page' offering a sample of the material available on subscription.
 His viewing (ie downloading) in England was held, without any detailed consideration, to constitute a publication by D in England.
-Reliance was placed on the decision in Waddon, 77 but the matter appears to have been conceded by counsel in that case.
-78 The result is that D can be convicted of publishing obscene material in England by uploading it to a website in another jurisdiction in which such publication is legal.
+Reliance was placed on the decision in Waddon,78 but the matter appears to have been conceded by counsel in that case.79 The result is that D can be convicted of publishing obscene material in England by uploading it to a website in another jurisdiction in which such publication is legal.

-The courts reconsidered this issue in Sheppard and Whittle,79 a prosecution under the Public Order Act for inciting racial hatred by 'publishing' anti-Semitic material on the internet.
+The courts reconsidered this issue in Sheppard and Whittle, 80 a prosecution under the Public Order Act for inciting racial hatred by 'publishing' anti-Semitic material on the

+$^{^{80}}$ [2010] EWCA Crim 65.
+See also $\it Burns$ [2017] EWCA Crim 1466.

+76 See Fellows and Arnold [1997] 2 All ER 548, CA, drawing an analogy with the individual who offers the key to his library containing obscene works.

+77 See generally M Hirst, Jurisdiction and the Ambit of the Criminal Law (2003) 188-190.

+78 [2000] All ER (D) 502.
+See also Harrison [2007] EWCA Crim 2976 on possession of indecent child images via 'pop ups' on screen.

+79 The court in Waddon declined to rule upon what the position might be in relation to 'jurisdiction if a person storing material on a website outside England intended that no transmission of that material should take place back to this country'.

+internet.
 The material was written and edited in England, uploaded from England to a server in the United States and downloaded in England by a police officer.
-The Court of Appeal held that the English courts had jurisdiction to try the case because there was a 'substantial measure of the activity' performed in England even though the last act of 'hosting' the material was performed in the United States (and protected there by the Constitutional right to free speech).80 The court declined to choose between various theories of jurisdiction over internet publication: that prosecution is possible (a) in the jurisdiction where the web server upon
+The Court of Appeal held that the English courts had jurisdiction to try the case because there was a 'substantial measure of the activity' performed in England even though the last act of 'hosting' the material was performed in the United States (and protected there by the Constitutional right to free speech).
+81 The court declined to choose between various theories of jurisdiction over internet publication: that prosecution is possible (a) in the jurisdiction where the web server upon which it is hosted is situated-the 'country of origin theory'; (b) in any jurisdiction in which it can be downloaded-the 'country of destination theory'; (c) in the jurisdiction where the web server upon which it is hosted is situated, and in a jurisdiction at which the publication is targeted-the 'directing and targeting theory'.
+82 Each would seem to have practical problems in application.

-- 72 ibid, s 2(6).
-73 [1962] 1 WLR 349. - 74 Perrin [2002] EWCA Crim 747. - 75 See Fellows and Arnold [1997] 2 All ER 548, drawing an analogy with the individual who offers the key to his library containing obscene works. - 76 See generally M Hirst, Jurisdiction and the Ambit of the Criminal Law (2003) 188-90. - 77 [2000] All ER (D) 502.
-See also Harrison [2007] EWCA Crim 2976 on possession of indecent child images via 'pop ups' on screen. - 78 The court in Waddon declined to rule upon what the position might be in relation to 'jurisdiction if a person storing material on a website outside England intended that no transmission of that material should take place back to this country'. - 79 [2010] EWCA Crim 65.
-See also Burns [2017] EWCA Crim 1466. - 80 Following the case of Smith (Wallace Duncan) (No 4) [2004] 2 Cr App R 17 on conspiracy to defraud.

-which it is hosted is situated-the 'country of origin theory'; (b) in any jurisdiction in which it can be downloaded-the 'country of destination theory'; (c) in the jurisdiction where the web server upon which it is hosted is situated, and in a jurisdiction at which the publication is targeted-the 'directing and targeting theory'.
-81 Each would seem to have practical problems in application.
 The courts will have to revisit this issue because there will clearly be cases where there is no 'substantial measure' of activity in England and Wales as, for example, where D uploads obscene material in Russia to a website hosted in the United States and accessed in England.
 If the material is targeted at an audience in England, it is arguable that a prosecution is appropriate.